7 Ways DevOps Can Avoid Alert Fatigue

-However, there are some tried and true ways to overcome the significant issue of alert fatigue and take positive steps towards a happy workforce.
+However, there are some tried and true ways to overcome the significant issue of alert fatigue and take positive steps toward a happy workforce.

-(1) Avoid email Send alerts through proper incident management tools that send critical alerts to the right individual
+- Avoid email.
+Send alerts through proper incident management tools that send critical alerts to the right individual

-(2) Alert through a priority messaging application like OnPage which enables engineers to prioritize and act like team players rather than like solo warriors.
+- Alert through a priority messaging application.
+An alerting app like OnPage enables engineers to prioritize and act like team players rather than like solo warriors.

-(3) Provide context for the problem or issue so that issue is actionable.
+- Provide context.
+Context will ensure the problem or issue is actionable.

-(4) Make sure you have runbooks so engineers don’t need to recreate the wheel when issues arise.
+- Make sure you have runbooks.
+Runbooks ensure engineers don’t need to recreate the wheel when issues arise.
 This will decrease MTTR.

-(6) Have escalation procedures so that on-call individuals can escalate critical issues when they need assistance.
+- Have escalation procedures.
+Escalation procedures ensure so that on-call individuals can escalate critical issues when they need assistance.
 Enable ChatOps through tools like Slack to enable communication.

 OnPage gives alerts a voice – like Adele